corradomonti/learnable-opinion-dynamics/README.md

 ## Model implementation

 In order to use our model, we provide our implementation in `src/model`.
-To use it in your preferred environment, clone this repo, install the dependencies, and install our model:
+To install it, clone this repo, install the dependencies, and install our model:

 ```
 git clone https://github.com/corradomonti/learnable-opinion-dynamics.git
 cd learnable-opinion-dynamics
 pip install -r requirements.txt
-pip install src/
+pip install src
 ```

 Then you can import it into Python with: